mbernste/mbernste.github.io/_posts/2024-11-16-Art_of_War_part1.md

 **So the important thing in a military operation is victory, not persistence.**

 * Victory must be achieved quickly and decisively.
 A long drawn out campaign will lead to defeat
 * An alternative interpretation is that what matters is not effort, but outcome.
-It does not matter how hard you try, it only matters whether or not you succeed.
-I believe a common trap that many people fall victim to is that what matters most is hard work.
-Sadly, that isn’t true.
+It doesn't matter how much effort you've expended, only the outcome matters.
+I believe that a common mistake is to overvalue hard work, when what matters more is the outcome.

 **Hence, we know that the leader of the army is in charge of the lives of the people and the safety of the nation.**